squishy-scsi/squishy/docs/web/applets/index.md

 ```

-Squishy allows for the development of modular pieces of combined code and [Amaranth HDL](https://github.com/amaranth-lang) gateware called an applet.
+Squishy allows for the development of modular pieces of combined code and [Torii HDL](https://github.com/shrine-maiden-heavy-industries/torii-hdl) gateware called an applet.
 It gives Squishy it's functionality and allows for the extension of said functionality and/or entirely new custom functionality.

 There are currently two built-in applets, the [analyzer](./analyzer.md), and [taperipper](./taperipper.md) applets.
 With more built-in applets are planned for the future.